Most Popular Caves in the US: Map and Geology

 The Mega Cavern was a massive limestone quarry, with miners blasting the rock for 42 years.
-Now it has a recreation area, a recycling center, and a warehouse.
+It has a recreation area, a recycling center, and a warehouse.

-The site is a 100 acre limestone cavern.
-Facilities for recreation include: Zip lines, rope challenge course, underground tram, walking, and bike tour.
+The site is a 100-acre limestone cavern.
+Recreation facilities include Zip lines, a rope challenge course, an underground tram, walking paths, and bike tours.
 Source: https://louisvillemegacavern.com/

 Inner Space was formed by water passing through Edwards Limestone.

-Florida Cavern State Park is a natural void that was chiseled by Civilian Conservation Corps workers, to offer visitors a chance to walk into the cavern.
+Florida Cavern State Park, located in Florida, is a natural void chiseled by Civilian Conservation Corps workers, to offer visitors a chance to walk into the cavern.

-The Caverns have formations like stalactites, stalagmites, soda straws (speleothems in the form of a hollow mineral cylindrical tubes).
+The Caverns have formations like stalactites, stalagmites, and soda straws.
+Soda straws are speleothems in the form of hollow mineral cylindrical tubes.
 Source: Visitglennwod.com